The definitive ranking of two-factor authentication methods

 3. Authenticator apps

 Authentication apps like Google Authenticator or Authy offer a significant improvement over SMS-based 2FA.
 They work using what's called Time-Based One Time Passwords (TOTP) that an application on your phone can generate using a complex algorithm without any network connection.
 A website or service uses the same algorithm to make sure the code is correct.

 Since they work offline, TOTP style 2FA isn't subject to the same problems that using SMS is, but it's not without its own set of flaws.
 For example, security researchers have shown that it is possible to intercept and manipulate the data you're sending when you enter the TOTP on a website, but it's not easy.

 2. Push-based 2FA

 Some services, most notably Apple and Google, can send a prompt to your phone during a login attempt.
 This prompt tells you that someone is trying to log into your account, can also give an approximate location, and asks you to approve or deny the request.
 If it's you, you tap a button, and it just works.

 Push-based 2FA improves SMS 2FA and TOTP authentication in a couple of ways.
 It's even more convenient because it all works through a standard notification on your phone — all you need to do is read and tap.
 It's also much more resistant to phishing and so far has shown to be very "hack" resistant.
 Never say never, though.

-Push-based 2FA also magnifies some of SMS and TOTP's disadvantages: you have to be online through an actual data connection (voice and text cell plans won't work), and you have to be holding the right device to get the message.
-It's also not very standardized, so you can expect to use a login prompt on your Google Pixel to authenticate your other accounts.
+Push-based 2FA also magnifies some of SMS and TOTP's disadvantages: You have to be online through an actual data connection (voice and text cell plans won't work), and you have to be holding the right device to get the message.
+It's also not very standardized, so you can't always expect to use a login prompt on your Google Pixel to authenticate your other accounts.

 Outside of these two genuine drawbacks, push-based 2FA is secure and convenient.
 It's also going to factor into Google's future plans to enforce 2FA for your Google account.

 1. Hardware-based 2FA